failllix/serverless-oauth-2-1-service/README.md

       ```bash
       npm run start:login:local
       ```
+1. Access the local app at [http://localhost:8788/app](http://localhost:8788/app) and login using the user `test` with password `Test`.

-Additional clients and users can be created using the corresponding convenience scripts:
+Additional clients, users and apis can be created using the corresponding convenience scripts:

 - `npm run create:local-client`
 - `npm run create:local-user`
+- `npm run create:local-api`

 ### Testing